DC-BENCH: Dataset Condensation Benchmark: Empirical studies

 \subsection{Neural Architecture Search (NAS)}

 One promising application of DC is on Neural Architecture Search as shown in ~\cite{zhaodc}.
 To evaluate this task, we randomly sample 100 networks from NAS-Bench-201~\cite{dong2020bench}, which contains ground-truth performance of 15,625 networks.
 All models are trained on CIFAR-10 for 50 epochs under 5 random seeds, and ranked according to their average accuracy on a held-out validation set of 10k images.

 We reduce the number of repeated blocks from 15 to 3 during the search phase, as we found that original networks perform poorly when trained on condensed dataset due to their size.
 This is a common practice in NAS~\cite{darts}.
 We measure the performance on task NAS with two metrics: 1).
 Correlation between the ranking of models trained on condensed dataset and original dataset 2).
 The ground-truth performance of the best architecture trained on the condensed dataset (Top 1).
 We argue that ranking correlation is more important than Top 1 accuracy, as it measures how well the condensed dataset can reflect the relative strength of various architectures~\cite{oneshot}.

 Although prior work on utilizing condensed dataset for NAS reports promising results (0.79 Spearman correlation using DC~\cite{zhaodc}), they mainly consider toy search spaces made of 720 ConvNet architectures.
 With larger scale NAS benchmark with modern architectures, we have a different observation.
 As shown in Table \ref{tab:nas-bench}, we found that \textbf{there is little or even negative correlation between the performance on condensed and full dataset}.
-All methods produce negative correlation except for our proposed Kmeans-emb.
+All methods produce negative correlation except for K-Center.
 This shows that condensed dataset fails to preserve the true strength of the underlying model.
 Moreover, the best architecture discovered from DC and DSA's condensed dataset performs poorly on the full dataset.
 Our result indicates that, despite the performance gain brought by recent condensation methods on training a single specific model, it remains challenging to truly utilize the condensed dataset to guide model designs.

+\textbf{Key Takeaways 1:} Although some previous works show promising results on toy networks, none of them are suitable for standardized neural architecture search tasks.\\ \textbf{Key Takeaways 2:} As accelerating model training is one of the major use cases of condensed dataset, we encourage the community to incorporate this standardized NAS task popularized by modern architectures.